 - Elevation Gain: 105 ft.

 - Fee: $6 day use fee for Mirror Lake Highway

 The trailhead is a well-marked turnout past mile marker 30 on the Mirror Lake Highway.
 There is plenty of parking, but it’s pretty quiet, at least on weekdays.
 We saw only one other group of hikers along the trail.

-The hike is around .5 miles down to the lake (1 mile round trip), and it is mostly downhill.
+The hike is around 0.5 mile down to the lake (1 mile round trip), and it is mostly downhill.
 Be prepared to climb back up the hill on the way back.
 It’s not strenuous, but it’s not flat either.

 The lake is beautiful and still.
 We didn’t see any fishermen or signs of fishing.
 Of course, our boys undertook their favorite activity of throwing rocks.
 There are a lot of places to stand near the lake and look, (or throw rocks if you’re under 12).
 We decided to walk around the lake, and we found a path that had obviously been used before.
 It’s not a maintained trail, but you could see how to get around the lake.

 Wildlife is also abundant on this hike.
 We saw a lot of birds including a pine grosbeak.
 On other sections of the highway, we saw a cedar waxwing and a red-naped sapsucker.
 There were four cow elk and three calves just down the road, too.